 Fiona and Shae would be directly affected by Proposition 6, which looks like it’s going to get voted into law, since the majority of the population hates witches.
 Claire ends up becoming friendly with Fiona, but Claire is a little creeped out by Shae.
 One night, Claire wakes up in the middle of the night and is startled to find Shae staring at her, as if Shae is in a trance.
 Fiona makes an apology on behalf of Shae and explains that Shae is a sleepwalker.

 Claire’s quick friendship with Fiona isn’t adequately explained, since the movie makes a big deal of showing how Claire is prejudiced against witches, and it’s the main reason why there’s friction between Claire and her mother Martha.
 One minute, Claire is calling witches “criminals.”
-The next minute, she’s hanging out with Fiona as if they’ve been best friends forever.
+The next minute, Claire is hanging out with Fiona as if they’ve been best friends forever.
 It’s quite an abrupt about-face that doesn’t ring true.

 Of course, a movie like this has a chief villain who is fanatical in his intent to hunt down witches.
 His name is Detective Hawthorne (played by Christian Carmago), who’s from the BWI.
 He doesn’t hesitate to commit police brutality to get what he wants.